 Bottle Crush – Crush a bottle with your mind… and science!
 My boys love a great magic trick and after watching a recent Mythbusters episode my son desperately wanted to try out a new trick.
 He wanted to crush a bottle with his mind… and a little science.
 This is a fantastic winter science project exploring the principles of heat transfer.

 Heat Transfer Winter Science Experiment

-Mythbusters may no longer be in production but it still fills our days with amazing reruns and the new Mythbusters Jr. Adam and Jamie really had the greatest jobs, they did awesome science experiments every day!
+Mythbusters may no longer be in production but it still fills our days with amazing reruns.
+Adam and Jamie really had the greatest jobs, they did awesome science experiments every day!
 And while doing so, they fully embraced the adage of “go big or go home”.
 This makes for some fantastically explosive television.
 It is also a great show to inspire young budding scientists which is another reason our family loves the show.
-The new Jr. edition is a lot of fun as it shows kids tackling the myths!

 For the final season they really went crazy.
 In this particularly inspiring episode the idea was to see if they could crush a tanker car with negative pressure.
 As usual they started small scale to provide a proof of concept.
 In doing so they caused a metal can to collapse in on itself, and Adam being his usual goofy self pretended he was doing it with his mind.